-With the holiday season upon us, there is plenty to do.
-It can be a time of great joy but also great stress.
-Having so much on our plates can be overwhelming and it can be difficult to know where to begin.
+It can be an exciting time but if we don’t have a plan or know how to manage stress, it can be overwhelming.
+Frankly, it can be difficult to know where to begin.
 The first step in cutting through the overwhelm is to create specific goals.
 Having something to work towards, and understanding what it takes to achieve your goal will make all the difference.

 How to Create Goals in 7 Steps